MONOAMINE OXIDASE INHIBITOR

-Eldepryl is a prescription drug approved by the Food and Drug Administration (FDA) in 1989 to treat motor symptoms in people with Parkinson’s Disease.
-Eldepryl may be prescribed as a monotherapy to people with early Parkinson’s Disease, or as an adjunctive (add-on) treatment in those who are taking Levodopa/Carbidopa and experiencing reductions in its effectiveness.
-Eldepryl may be referred to by its drug name, Selegiline.
+Eldepryl is a prescription drug approved by the U.S. Food and Drug Administration (FDA) in 1989 to treat motor symptoms in people with Parkinson’s disease.
+Eldepryl may be prescribed as a monotherapy to people with early Parkinson’s disease, or as an adjunctive (add-on) treatment in those who are taking levodopa/carbidopa and experiencing reductions in its effectiveness.
+Eldepryl may be referred to by its drug name, selegiline.
 Selegiline is also marketed under the brand name Zelapar.

-Eldepryl is not suitable for use in people who have previously shown hypersensitivity to Selegiline.
+Eldepryl is not suitable for people who have previously shown hypersensitivity to selegiline.
 Eldepryl must be used with caution in people with phenylketonuria or liver or kidney disease.
 Eldepryl may not be appropriate for women who are pregnant or breastfeeding.